-The Assistant Director of Information Governance & Security, as Data Protection officer will maintain the Trust's Data Protection registration.
+The DPO will maintain the Trust's Data Protection registration.

-Information Asset Owners (IAO) and Information Asset Administrators (IAA) should ensure that the Assistant Director of Information Governance & Security is made aware on any new/additional databases, systems or applications that are introduced to their department/service.
+Information Asset Owners (IAO) and Information Asset Administrators (IAA) should ensure that the DPO is made aware on any new/additional databases, systems or applications that are introduced to their department/service.
 A nominated person will be responsible as an Information Asset Owner (IAO) and/or Information Asset Administrator (IAA) for each registered database, system or application.
-A log of databases/systems/applications and nominated Information Asset Owners (IAO) and Information Asset Administrators (IAA) will be maintained by the Assistant Director of Information Governance & Security.
+A log of databases/systems/applications and nominated Information Asset Owners (IAO) and Information Asset Administrators (IAA) will be maintained by the DPO .

-6.1.6 Accuracy and Data Quality
+Accuracy and Data Quality